ameijin/quicketl/docs/getting-started/installation.md

 ## Next Steps

-Now that ETLX is installed, continue to the [Quick Start](quickstart.md) to create your first pipeline.
+Now that QuickETL is installed, continue to the [Quick Start](quickstart.md) to create your first pipeline.